 Say what you will about 24, it changed the landscape of television.
 It changed TV so drastically, in fact, that 24: Live Another Day (2014) — the resurrected, sort-of ninth season of the medium’s longest-running spy franchise — tracks so comfortably now that I’m almost able to background it, and this for a show that once required rapt attention.

 On the other hand, like most of 24’s seasons, it’s chock full of flaws.
-The plot contrivances get pretty ludicrous.
+The plot contrivances are pretty ludicrous.
 The scripts are so busy delivering repetitive exposition that the characters often feel more like information conduits than actual people.
-Logistical implausibility abounds, and some late plot twists and shocking surprises spiral the narrative into video-game violence territory.
+Logistical implausibility abounds, and late plot twists and shocking surprises spiral the narrative into video-game violence territory.
 When its structure and concept were fresh, 24 could dazzle its way past these hiccups, but alas, everyone watches television differently these days.
 The seams show now.

 That said, in a rather laid back and nostalgic way, I enjoyed it.
-It doesn’t live up to the series’ earlier heights, of course, but it’s good enough to wash away the bad taste of its disappointing eighth year.
+It doesn’t live up to the series’ earlier heights, of course, but it’s good enough to wash away the bad taste of that disappointing eighth year.
 I was happy to revisit.